near/NEPs/specs/Standards/Tokens/FungibleTokenCore.md

 #### Multi-token swap on DEX

-Charlie wants to exchange his wLTC to wBTC on decentralized exchange contract.
-Alex wants to buy wLTC and has 80 wBTC.
+Alice wants to exchange her wLTC to wBTC on decentralized exchange contract.
+Bob wants to buy wLTC and has 80 wBTC.

 **Assumptions**

 - The wLTC token contract is `wltc`.
 - The wBTC token contract is `wbtc`.
 - The DEX contract is `dex`.
-- Charlie's account is `charlie`.
+- Alice's account is `alice`.
-- Alex's account is `alex`.
+- Bob's account is `bob`.
 - The precision ("decimals" in the metadata standard) on both tokens contract is `10^8`.
-- The amount of wLTC tokens Alex wants is 9001. `9001 * 10^8` as a number is `900100000000`.
+- The amount of wLTC tokens Bob wants is 9001. `9001 * 10^8` as a number is `900100000000`.
 - The 80 wBTC tokens is `80 * 10^8` or as a number is `8000000000`.
-- Charlie has 1000000 wLTC tokens which is `1000000 * 10^8` or as a number is `100000000000000`
+- Alice has 1000000 wLTC tokens which is `1000000 * 10^8` or as a number is `100000000000000`
-- DEX contract already has an open order to sell 80 wBTC tokens by `alex` towards 9001 wLTC.
+- DEX contract already has an open order to sell 80 wBTC tokens by `bob` towards 9001 wLTC.

 <details style="background-color: #000; padding: 3px; color: #fff">
 <summary>For this example, you may expand this section to see how a previous fungible token standard using escrows would deal with the scenario.</summary>